 Public procurement means that an authority or other public enterprise makes large purchases in an organised manner.

-According to the Act, procurement procedures must be announced in a public database.
+According to the act, procurement procedures must be announced in a public database.
 The databases generally used by the Swedish public sector are Anbudsjournalen (Allego) and OPIC.
-Exceptions apply to single tendering of low value.
+An exception applies for single tendering of low value.

 Types of public procurement

 The EU rules on public procurement are only binding for purchases that exceed certain defined threshold values.
 For the procurement of goods and services, the threshold is set at EUR 387 000.
 For construction projects, the threshold is EUR 4 850 000.

 In Sweden the public sector is organised on three levels:

 Purchases of goods, services or construction contracts take place regularly at all three levels.

 Step by step guide to the procurement process